cironolasco/star-wars/README.md

 # star-wars
- Assignment do meu curso de **Mobile Application Development** na Canadore College.
+ Assignment from my **Mobile Application Development** Program at Canadore College.

- Site para o curso de *Web Developmet for Mobile*
+The website is a part of the *Web Developmet for Mobile* course
-* Esse site é o esboço de um guia para a introdução de um novo fã à *Star Wars*
+* The website is a sketch to a Beginner's Guide for a new fan to *Star Wars*